 Having a valid Will is the best way to ensure that your assets will be taken care of and distributed as you intended.
 Otherwise, your estate will be distributed according to the law in your State.
 For many of our clients, the applicable law is that of the state of New South Wales, Australia.

 Making a Will is relatively inexpensive, especially when compared to the potential consequences that can arise from not having a Will.
 In most cases, we offer fixed fees for our Will services.

 If you would like to find out more about our wills services or obtain a quote, feel free to visit our Quote for Services page or contact us on 02 9687 8885.

-If you die without a valid Will, there’s no formal record of how you intend to distribute your estate or to whom you wish to distribute it to.
-In such cases, you are said to have died intestate.
+If you die without a legally valid Will, there’s no formal record of how you intend to distribute your estate or to whom you wish to distribute it to.

 There may also be other potential challenges, whether legal or otherwise for the surviving members of your family which can cause them unnecessary financial and emotional distress.

 You might also be interested to know that if you die without a valid Will, in some circumstances, your estate Will pass to the State Government.